 The traditional X-rays take pictures of the inside of a person’s body, but fluoroscopy is different.
 Fluoroscopy can be like watching an X-ray on television.
 The imaging device and technology is generally used to help direct a surgeon during various procedures, such as replacing a joint during foot surgery.
 Fluoroscopy can also be used for ascertaining what is going on in the heart system.

 Any technology that involves radiation, fluoroscopy will involve a variety of risks and challenges.
 We understand the risk to each patient has to be balanced against the advantages of using the imaging.
 Fluoroscopy has more risks than the traditional or standard X-rays because of the challenges and how long the procedure will take.
 The issues and risks involving damages may not be major, in the form of skin issues, they can occur and will need to be accounted for at all times.

 X-rays and Vision

 One of the main risks involving the use of X-ray equipment is damage to the eyes of everyone in the room.
 One of the major hazards is the development of cataracts in the eyes due to being exposed to the radiation that has been released from the machine.
-Cataracts is defined as a clouding of the eye lens that usually clear lens.
+Cataracts are defined as a clouding of the eye lens that is usually a clear lens.
 Most people who have developed cataracts do so because of aging.
 However, cataracts can also be developed as a result of damage to the eyes.
 If there has been damage to the eyes caused by surgery, trauma, or radiation exposure, cataracts can take several years to manifest.